remix-run/remix/docs/discussion/state-management.md

 #### Cookies

 Cookies offer a comprehensive solution for this use case.
-However, this method introduces added preliminary setup before making the state accessible within the component.
+However, this method introduces an added preliminary setup before making the state accessible within the component.

 **Pros**:

 - **Server Rendering**: State is available on the server for rendering and even for server actions.
 - **Single Source of Truth**: Eliminates state synchronization hassles.
 - **Persistence**: Maintains state across page loads and component mounts/unmounts.
-State can even persist across devices if you switch to a database-backed session.
+The state can even persist across devices if you switch to a database-backed session.
 - **Progressive Enhancement**: Functions even before JavaScript loads.

 **Cons**: